 Each newcomer student’s background and experience coming to the United States is unique and multifaceted.
 Newcomer students may meet more than one of the newcomer terms listed in the Definition and Data tab.
-For example, it is possible for a newcomer student to be considered a refugee, SIFE, and an English learner.
+For example, it is possible for a newcomer student to be considered a refugee, students with interrupted formal education (SIFE), and an English learner.
 Therefore, it is important that LEAs offer a high-quality newcomer program at the school or district level to ensure that newcomer students are given opportunities to acclimate to the American education system and culture, while receiving all of the necessary support and services to be successful.
 The newcomer program is intended to help bridge the educational and social-emotional experience of students and to support newcomer students and families during, at a minimum, their first year of schooling in the United States.When creating a newcomer program, LEAs may consider ways to align the program within existing frameworks, policies, and the local control accountability plan (LCAP).
 One of the existing policies that would be effective in the development of a newcomer program is the California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners (CA EL Roadmap), which consists of four principles.
-Principal One of the CA EL Roadmap focuses on the need for asset-oriented and needs-responsive schools.
+Principle One of the CA EL Roadmap focuses on the need for asset-oriented and needs-responsive schools.
 The program should be developed with an asset-oriented and equity lens that values and builds upon the students’ diverse cultural and linguistic backgrounds, while providing rigorous coursework aligned with the state academic standards and specifically the English language development standards to support students’ academic progress consistent with Principle Two of the CA EL Roadmap (Intellectual Quality of Instruction and Meaningful Access).
 There should be a collaborative effort between the local newcomer program, the LEA, and community-based organizations to be able to offer a wide range of services to meet each student and their family’s needs.

 The following guidance lists various components, frameworks, and other resources to assist LEAs in the development and implementation of a newcomer program: